 I want to make a disclaimer here at the start:

-This is a listicle, and so is necessarily reductive.
-You can make any kind of circus that you want to, and you can ignore every single one of these ideas and be wildly successful.
+You should make whatever kind of circus you want to, and you can ignore every single one of these ideas and be wildly successful.

-These ideas are going to be relevant to emerging companies and artists looking to break in to the performing arts world–it’s not the only marketplace for circus arts, but it is a market where the demand is high and the supply is low, especially when it comes to American companies.
-These are some of the tips I’ve picked up watching presenters book shows and constantly speaking with them about new circus work over the past three years; of course the market is constantly evolving, but in my estimation these ideas are pretty constant starting points for new companies looking to get started.
+These ideas are going to be relevant to emerging companies and artists looking to break in to the performing arts world.
+It’s not the only marketplace for circus arts, but it is a market where the demand is high and the supply is low, especially when it comes to American companies.
+I’ve picked up these tips watching presenters book shows and speaking with them about new circus work over the past three years.
+The market is constantly evolving, but in my estimation these ideas are pretty constant starting points for new companies looking to get started.

-It’s important to add that there are many lenses through which to examine performance work and they all have validity depending on what your artistic and career goals.
+It’s also important to add that there are many questions we can use to examine performance work and they all have validity depending on what your artistic and career goals.
 Is your work bookable for a tour?
 Is it accessible across both national cultures and artistic cultures?
 Does it move technique, or artistic discipline, forward?
 The questions you use to evaluate your work will have a big effect on how you develop over time.

-I am, in this listicle, using an unabashedly commercial lens, with the idea that many emerging artists know a lot about making great work, but not a lot about how that work actually makes it into festivals, theaters or tents, or what presenters and agents are looking for when they present performance.
+I am, in this listicle, using an unabashedly commercial lens.
+The reason for this is that many emerging artists know a lot about making work, but not a lot about how that work actually makes it into festivals, theaters or tents, or what presenters and agents are looking for when they present performance.